B&W Photo Award winners celebrate mastery in monochrome

 “Echoing spaces.”
 George Digalakis

-George Digalakis took home the Haida Special Award for this serene shot.
-The gentle, glittering adds a little drama to an day.
+George Digalakis took the Haida Special Award for this serene shot.
+The gentle, glittering reflection adds a little to an overcast day.

 A few of our favorites